 1. Demonstrate the ability to narrate and describe in the major time frames with good control of aspect

-4. Writing demonstrates narration and description with detail in all major time frames with good control of aspect
+4. Demonstrate narration and description with detail in the major time frames of past, present and future in Spanish

 5. Demonstrate cultural awareness of the specificity of the different areas of study

-6. Analyze and understand linguistic manifestations of the Spanish-speaking world
+6. Analyze and comprehend linguistic manifestations of the Spanish-speaking world

 7. Analyze and critique literary texts of the Spanish-speaking world

 The major in Spanish consists of 30 credits in upper division courses taught in Spanish.
-Three credits from SPA 202 may be applied to the major.
+Three out of the four credits from SPA 202 may be applied toward those 30 credits, if SPA 202 is taken on the Syracuse University campus.
 SPA 301 - Approaches to Reading Texts is a requirement for all majors and minors.
 It is recommended that students take SPA 301 immediately following SPA 202 and before entering any 400-level course.
 At least 6 credits of 300-level courses should be taken before entering the 400 level, but it is not a requirement.
-Six courses (18 credits) are required at the 400 level and must include the following distribution:
+Four courses (12 credits) are required at the 400 level and must include the following distribution:

-2 courses in Spanish Peninsular Literature, 2 courses in Latin American Literature, 1 course in Latino Literature, and 1 course in Spanish Linguistics.
+1 course in Spanish Peninsular Literature and Culture, 1 course in Latin American Literature and Culture, 1 course in Latino Literature and Culture, and 1 course in Spanish Linguistics.
 Courses with the number 400 are special topics courses and will be accepted as distribution requirements according to the course title.
 Courses offered through SU Abroad in Madrid and in Santiago, Chile that have been approved by the Spanish program will be accepted for distribution requirements.
 At least 15 credits of SPA coursework must be taken on the Syracuse campus.

 400-LEVEL COURSES IN FULFILLMENT OF THE MAJOR